baptisteArno/typebot.io/apps/docs/docs/editor/blocks/logic/wait.md

 :::caution
 This should be used wisely.
 If you want the bot to write slower or faster in a more general sense, you need to check the [Typing emulation settings](/editor/settings#typing-emulation)
 :::

+## Pause the flow

+You can enable the "Pause the flow" option if you ever need to mark a pause in the flow.

+Under the hood, typebot always compute all the blocks between each input blocks.
+But sometimes you may want to display some messages before a long-running action like a slow webhook request.